Core abaci and Diophantine equations I: fundamental weight: Core abaci of classical affine types

 \subsubsection{Type $C_l^{(1)}$}

-We will prove that $(\lam, 0)$ is a core of type $C_l^{(1)}$ if and only if $(\lam, 0)$ is a self-conjugate $0$-core of type $A_{2l-1}^{(1)}$.
-We first prove that a core of type $C_l^{(1)}$ is a core of type $A_{2l-1}^{(1)}$. \begin{lemma} Let $(\lam, j)$ be a core of type $C_l^{(1)}$.
+We will prove that $(\lam, 0)$ is a core abacus of type $C_l^{(1)}$ if and only if $(\lam, 0)$ is a self-conjugate $0$-core of type $A_{2l-1}^{(1)}$, which coincides with the $\tilde{C}/C$ cores defined in \cite{HJ2}.
+We first prove that a core of type $C_l^{(1)}$ is a core of type $A_{2l-1}^{(1)}$. \begin{lemma} Let $(\lam, j)$ be a core abacus of type $C_l^{(1)}$.
 Then \begin{enumerate} \item[{\rm (1)}] if position $i$ has a bead, then position $i-2l$ has a bead too; \item[{\rm (2)}] if position $i$ is empty, then position $i+2l$ is empty too. \end{enumerate} \end{lemma}

-\begin{proof} (1) Since $(\lam, j)$ is a core, by Definition \ref{3.2}, none elementary operations can be done on $(\lam, j)$.
+\begin{proof} (1) Since $(\lam, j)$ is a core abacus of type $C_l^{(1)}$, by Definition \ref{3.2}, none elementary operations can be done on $(\lam, j)$.
 Consequently, if position $i$ has a bead, then position $2l-1-i$ is empty.
 By the same reason, position $i-2l$ has a bead.